kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 kuzu> COPY Page FROM 'web-node.csv';
 kuzu> COPY Links FROM 'web-edge.csv';
 ```
-Now, run those two queries (Kùzu-WCO and Kùzu-BJ) to feel the difference!
+Now, run those two queries (Kùzu-WCO and Kùzu-BJ) to see the difference!

 ## A Thank You & an Anecdote About Knuth's Reaction to the Term "Worst-case Optimal"